 Thankfully, once you choose the pool model you prefer, you can compare the pricing of the different sizes and see that it is not very expensive at all to go for the increased swim space.
 Depending on the model and pool liner, this can be as little as $50-$100 to go up a size!

 There are plenty of cheap above ground pool kits on the market every year.
 Unfortunately, those kits aren't designed for longevity, especially with more playful families.
 In many cases, they might not even last the summer while in other cases, they'll need to be replaced regularly--and you may find yourself dealing with maintenance challenges on a regular basis.

 Keep in mind though, the more decking you build, the more expensive it can be.
-A large, expansive deck can significantly add to the price of the pool while t a smaller deck which simply allows you space to get in and out of the pool may be much more affordable.
+A large, expansive deck can significantly add to the price of the pool while a smaller deck, that simply allows you space to get in and out of the pool, may be much more affordable.